Jinggang Mountains

 The Jinggang Mountains, historically rendered as Chingkang Mountains are a mountain range of the Luoxiao Mountains System, in the border region of Jiangxi and Hunan Provinces.

 The range lies at the junction of four counties - Ninggang, Yongxing, Suichuan and Lingxiang.
 The mountains cover some 670 km2, with an average elevation of 381.5 m above sea level.
 The highest point is 2120 m above sea level.

 The range's massif consists of a number of thickly forested parallel ridges.
 On the heights there is not much farmland with most settlements at the base of the mountains.
 The main settlement is at Ciping, which is surrounded by five villages whose literal meanings are Big Well, Little Well, Middle Well, Lower Well, and Upper Well.
 Henceforth came the name of the mountain, literally means "Well Ridge Mountains".

 Jinggang Mountains have rich reserves of porcelain clay and rare earth ore, which are two major dominant minerals.
-Jinggang Mountains are also known as “the cradle of the Chinese revolution”.
+The Jinggang Mountains are also known as “the cradle of the Chinese revolution”.